devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ESP8266 has one UART interface.
 RX pin is 25(GPIO3), TX pin is 26(GPIO1).

 ## uart/read
 Read data from UART interface.
-Receing buffer resets on each read or write command and main contain up to 264 bytes.
+Receiving buffer resets on each read or write command and main contain up to 264 bytes.

 *Parameters*:
 "mode" - UART speed which can be in range 300..230400.
 After speed may contains space and UART framing *Parameters*:   number of bits(5-8), parity mode(none - "N", odd - "O" or even - "E"), stop bits(one - "1", two - "2").
 Framing can be omitted, 8N1 will be used in this case.
 If this parameter specified UART will be reinit with specified mode.
-If this parameter is omitted, port will use current settings("115200 8N1" by default) and will not reinit port.
+If this parameter is omitted, port will use current settings ("115200 8N1" by default) and will not reinit port.
 "data" - data string encoded with base64 which would be sent before reading.
 Reading buffer will be cleared and will contain data which is received during "timeout" time only otherwise data will be since last read, write command or since last notification sent.
 Data size have to be equal or less than 264 bytes.
 "timeout" - Can be used only with "data" field.
 Delay in ms for collecting answer after transmitting data.
 Maximum 1000ms, if not specified 250 ms is used.